kumar-shridhar/Online-Toxicity-Detection/README.md

 ![.](apollo/Frontend/static/img/LogoMakr_2DoISf.png)

-# APOLLO-1: Online Toxicity Detection
+# Online Toxicity Detection

-**APOLLO-1** is one of the many APOLLO projects to be launched in future.
+Project **Apollo** consist of a series of projects that are aimed at using Deep Learning for various applications.
+This work presents the first project: **APOLLO-1**.
 This project is aimed at developing an application that detects **toxicity in an online conversation**.

 ![.](apollo/Frontend/static/img/APOLLO1.gif)